intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Overview/install_gpu.md

    ``bigdl-llm`` is tested with Python 3.9, which is recommended for best practices.
 ```

-The folloing ways to install `bigdl-llm` is the following commands:
+The easiest ways to install `bigdl-llm` is the following commands:

 ```
 conda create -n llm python=3.9 libuv